Empac

 The Approach

 The frontend is React, consuming CascadeDS for all UI components and tokens.
-Sidecar is the largest consumer of CascadeDS and serves as the proving ground for the design system — if something doesn't work in Sidecar, it gets fixed in CDS before it causes problems downstream.
+Sidecar is the largest consumer of CascadeDS and serves as the proving ground for the design system.
+If something doesn't work in Sidecar, it gets fixed in CDS before it causes problems downstream.

 The Result